-Bankruptcy should always be a last resort!
+Bankruptcy serves a purpose for those that aren't left with many other options.
+It should typically be looked at as a last resort.
 However, if you feel it's the only option available to you, here's everything you need to know.

 Impact To Credit Worthiness - Filing for any type of Bankruptcy will leave your credit score and credit report in the dumps for a long time.
 The Bankruptcy will stay on your credit report for 7 to 10 years and you will be viewed as un-lendable in the long term.